-ECB Names New Director General Market Operations
+ECB Names New Director General Market Operations11.13.2019 By Rob Daly Editor-at-Large

 The Executive Board of the European Central Bank (ECB) has appointed Imène Rahmouni-Rousseau to the position of Director General Market Operations (DG-M).
 Ms Rahmouni-Rousseau will replace Ulrich Bindseil, who took up his new role as Director General Market Infrastructure and Payments on 1 November 2019.